wlk-dev/weather-api/README.md

 # Weather API

 ## Description
-This is a simple web-app used to interact with the openweatherapi.
+This is a simple web-app used to interact with the openweatherapi, it utilizes jQuery, moment.js, and bootstrap.

 ## Installation